-San Miniato's hillside profile from the early Middle Ages divides the Arno River Valley, dense with towns and settlements, and the uncontaminated panorama of its vast rural hinterland.
-On the map, the "hills of San Miniato" connect the Florentine area of Montespertoli and San Casciano, the Valdelsa of San Gimignano and the inland Pisan countryside to the Etruscan town of Volterra, which, on a clear day, you can see from the Colle della Rocca (Castle Hill).
+Since the early Middle Ages San Miniato's hillside had been densed with smaller towns and settlements.
+The "hills of San Miniato" are in a pivotal area that connect the Florentine area of Montespertoli and San Casciano, the Valdelsa of San Gimignano and the inland Pisan countryside to the Etruscan town of Volterra.
+On a clear day (and with plenty of luck!) you can see the profile of Volterra from the Castle Hill (Rocca).

 The area was inhabited long before the first reports which dates back to the year 938 (conserved by the Archiepiscopal Archives in Lucca): it is an act of enfeoffment that assigned the city and nearby localities to a lord.
 By the 12th century the territory was already occupied with over 50 churches and their rural communities (Papal Bill dated 1195).
 Is not a surpirse then that today in the countryside of San Miniato there are numerous small villages, villas, parishes and castles.
 Some of these are in the Egola Valley, a tributary of the Arno river going southwest: the village of La Serra, a steep unpaved road in the midst of a forest reaches the Castle of Montebicchieri, one of the bastions for the defence of the old commune.
 An ancient abandoned rural settlement amid large oak trees today surrounds the castle.
 The small town of Bucciano and the ancient Pieve di Barbinaia (mentioned in documents dating back to the year 868, its ruins later became part of an old farmhouse now in rubble).